Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Mechanisms of shape-shifting

 Within the intermediate range $\frac{2}{3}\varepsilon<\lambda<\varepsilon$ we observe stable nucleation.
 The nucleated region appears within the simulation time and is localized.
 In Appendix~\ref{app:nucleation_calc} we calculate the time it takes to nucleate a supercritical seed.
 In this parameter range, the time required to grow a supercritical seed is practically the same as the time to reach 20\% of $S^2$ in the system, which is what we measure in simulations.
 The timescales are similar because the time it takes for a supercritical seed to appear dominates over the time to grow from a supercritical seed to 20\% of the structure.
 This is because most spontaneous nucleations shrink back to nothing rather than reaching a critical size.
 The analytical result

 is plotted in Fig.~\ref{fig:Nucleation}(b) and agrees well with nucleation times measured in simulations.
-We find a crossover in scaling from $t_N\sim e^{-7\lambda}$ for small $\lambda$ to $t_N\sim e^{-4\lambda}$ for large $\lambda$.
 The first term in the right-hand side of Eq.~\eqref{eq:tN:int_maintxt} is the contribution coming from the time to create new nucleation seeds.
 For small $\lambda$ this is slow, and so this term dominates.
-As $\lambda$ increases, the time to create nucleation seeds drops, leading to the observed crossover in scaling.
+This results in the observed $t_N\sim e^{-7\lambda}$ scaling.
+As $\lambda$ increases, the time to create nucleation seeds drops, and the second term becomes relevant.
+As $\lambda$ increases beyond $\varepsilon$, which we discuss in the following paragraph, we see a crossover to $t_N\sim e^{-4\lambda}$ scaling.

 For $\lambda>\varepsilon$, instead of localized nucleation, tiles from the next structure arrive across the system individually.
 In this parameter region, we can calculate the nucleation time as